MuTsunTsai/shrewd/README.md

 	Like most front-end packages, Shrewd has zero dependencies and can be used directly on webpages as a global variable without importing modules.

 - Simple and intuitive\
 	Shrewd has very few APIs and can be picked up in minutes.
-Like Vue.js, Shrewd also allows you to write dependencies in natural-looking scripts, without a bunch of pipings.
+Like frameworks such as Vue.js, Shrewd also allows you to write dependencies in natural-looking scripts, without a bunch of pipings.
+Shrewd will monitor the scripts and gather the dependencies for you.

 - Efficiency\
 	Shrewd performs only the necessary calculations and rendering.
 Propagation of changes stops at any variable that remains unchanged, and resulting values are cached until its references have changed.
 Shrewd also make sure that it performs the propagation in the correct order so that nothing will be updated twice in the same committing stage.

 - Prevents cyclic dependencies\
-	The design of Shrewd makes it less likely to create cyclic dependency among data, and when there is one, Shrewd detects and provides readable debug messages that help programmers to fix the problem.
+	Highly complicated system means the chances of accidentally creating cyclic dependencies are high.
+The design of Shrewd APIs makes it less likely to create cyclic dependency among data, and when there is one, Shrewd detects and provides readable debug messages that help programmers to fix the problem.

 - Third-party framework support\
 	Shrewd provides hooks that enables it to communicate with other reactive frameworks, and it has a built-in hook for Vue.js.